JieGH/Thermal-Camera/README.md

 2) the highest, lowest, average and the temperture differential of two peak temp will print in the screen.
 3) use a 2.8 TFT screen with touch capability
 4) use esp8266 based developtment board (D1 Mini).
-5) designed my own enclosure
+5) designed my own enclosure, the STL files can be found in 3D_Modeling folder.

 This code reveived huge help from Adafruit.
+The code can be found in the AMG8833-TFT2.8-D1mini folder.

 The simple video demo can be fond in this Youtube link.